AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 2.md

 - Arrangement / piling / packing (spatial): More efficient packing leads to a lower porosity for the same grain size
 - Shape

-In consolidated material rocks the promaru porosity is determined by
+In consolidated material rocks the primary porosity is determined by
 - The 4 factors above
 - The compaction
-- The ceme
+- The cementation

+In a rock layer, in principle, there is a possibility of both primary and secondary porosity being present.
+This is called dual porosity.
+Usually, in unconsolidated rocks, the total porosity is only due to primary porosity; secondary porosity is almost never present.
+In consolidated rocks primary as well as secondary porosity can occur.

+The secondary porosity is generally low compared to primary porosity, but the influence on the water flow is large.

+Effective porosity implies that not all pore spaces in a rock layer to actually contribute to groundwater flow.
+Some pores are not connected to other pores.
+The effective porosity $n_e$ is equal to the volume of connected voids $V_{cv}$ to the total volume $V_t$.